mfumagalli/Copenhagen/Files/day1.md

 Specifically here we analyse only reads with a minimum mapping quality of 20, and bases with a minimum quality of 20 (the values are in phred scores).
 Also we specify that we are analysing only sites where we have data for half of the individuals and minimum and maximum TOTAL depth of 7 and 30, respectively.
-`-doCounts 1` simply forces the calculation of depth.
+Please note that `-doCounts 1` simply forces the calculation of depth.

 ANGSD can also compute more sophisticated metrics to filter out SNPs, as described [here](http://popgen.dk/angsd/index.php/SnpFilters), mostly based on:
 * strand bias